 Beamline for Biological Macromolecular Assemblies at SPring-8 (BL44XU)

-The beamline for X-ray crystallography of biological macromolecules at SPring-8 is operated by the Institute for Protein Research.
-This beamline is available to researchers who belong to academic organizations throughout the world.
+The beamline for X-ray crystallography of biological macromolecules at SPring-8 (BL44XU) is available to researchers who belong to academic organizations throughout the world.
 Regular applications involving non-proprietary proposals are received once per year, and urgent applications can be accepted all year around.
-About 40 to 50% of the total beamtime is used for collaborative research programs of the Institute for Protein Research.
-This beamline is specially designed for data collection on analyzing biological macromolecular assembly crystals, such as protein complexes, protein-nucleic acid complexes, and viruses.
+More than 50% of the total beamtime is used for collaborative research programs of the Institute for Protein Research.
+This beamline is specially designed for data collection of large unit cell crystals for analyzing biological macromolecular assemblies, such as protein complexes, protein-nucleic acid complexes, and viruses.